-AIA Mid-Missouri awarded the 2017 Roy Pallardy Memorial Scholarship to Benjamin Naudet, of Lake Ozark, MO, in August.
-The scholarship award totaled $2,000 with $1,000 coming from the local chapter's dues and Scholarship Trust Fund and $1,000 coming from a matching grant provided by the National AIA organization.
+AIA Mid-Missouri awarded the 2019 Roy Pallardy Memorial Scholarship to Patrick Murray, of Jefferson City, MO, at our Design Awards event on October 18.
+The scholarship award totaled $2,000 with $1,000 coming from the local chapter's dues and Scholarship Trust Fund and $1,000 from a matching grant provided by the National AIA organization.

-The annual scholarship was established in 1985 by the Mid-Missouri Chapter AIA to recognize Roy J. Pallardy's outstanding service to the profession, community and AIA Mid-Missouri Chapter, while practicing architecture in Central Missouri.
+The annual scholarship was established in 1985 by the Mid-Missouri Chapter AIA to recognize Roy J. Pallardy's outstanding service to the profession, the community, and the AIA Mid-Missouri Chapter, while practicing architecture in Central Missouri.